Banking Standards Board: Governance

-The organisation is funded by the banks, but acts independently of them through its mission and a board composed primarily of non-bankers.
+The organisation was funded by the banks, but acts independently of them through its mission and a board composed primarily of non-bankers.
 The first chair of the BSB was Dame Colette Bowe.
 She was appointed by a selection committee chaired by the Governor of the Bank of England, Mark Carney.
 She was followed as chair by Susan Rice (banker) in 2019.
-Sir Brendan Barber serves as vice-chair, and Alison Cottrell is the CEO of the organisation.
+Sir Brendan Barber served as vice-chair, and Alison Cottrell was the CEO of the organisation.

 The work of the BSB

-The BSB conducts annual assessments of culture and behaviour at UK banks and building societies, and reports publicly on the state of the sector in its annual reports.
+The BSB conducted annual assessments of culture and behaviour at UK banks and building societies, and reported publicly on the state of the sector in its annual reports.
 The organisation's approach to assessing culture combines methods from economics, behavioural science, data science and ethnography, and has been described by Gillian Tett as "anthropologists with big data trying to use ways to track what bankers are doing, what they're feeling, to work out whether they have a good culture or not".